-Echotopia is using a classic semi-automatic request-response activation mechanism to manage the licensing of the application on your machine(s).
+Echotopia is using a classic automatic request-response activation mechanism to manage the licensing of the application on your machine(s).

-If you have any trouble with any of those steps, you can contact us and we will assist you in the process.
+If you have any trouble with any of those steps, you can create a ticket at our customer support portal, and we will assist you in the process.

-When you launch Echotopia for the first time, you will see the launch hub, which will prompt you to activate the license in your machine.
+When you launch Echotopia for the first time, you will see the launch hub, which will prompt you to activate the license on your machine.